mirage/mirage-www/tmpl/blog/2016-summer-hackathon.md

 July** at the lovely [Darwin College](https://www.darwin.cam.ac.uk) from 9am-11pm, with snacks, teas, coffees and a servery lunch provided (thanks to sponsorship from [Docker](http://docker.com) and [OCaml Labs](https://ocaml.io)).

-Anyone is welcome at all skill levels, but we'd appreciate you filling out the [Doodle](http://doodle.com/poll/ngbbviwyb9e65uiw) so that we can plan refreshments.
+**Anyone is welcome at all skill levels**, but we'd appreciate you filling out the [Doodle](http://doodle.com/poll/ngbbviwyb9e65uiw) so that we can plan refreshments.
 We will be working on a variety of projects from improving ARM support, to continuous integration tests, the new Solo5 backend and improving